Updated: Jun 10

-After many first treatments at Sama, clients will remark how they’ve never had a massage quite like that before.
+After many first treatments at Sama, my clients will remark how they’ve never had a massage quite like that before.
 I love getting this kind of response.
-At Sama, my goal is to release restrictions and knots to allow your muscles and fascia to do what they do best; allow you to move!
+At Sama, my goal is to release restrictions and knots so your muscles and fascia can do what they do best; allow you to move!
 I do this by listening to both you and your body to holistically manage and/or eliminate your pain and dysfunction.
 You will be actively engaged in each treatment and together we will change how your body feels on the daily.

 Well first, let me just say that I don’t have any kind of routine or sequence that I follow.
 Your body is the conductor and it will tell me where, what, and how I need to work.
 My job is to learn to listen to what your body is saying.
 I do this by looking at how you carry yourself (posture assessment), how your joints move, and how your muscle tissue feels.
 We each hold tension, pain, and restriction in our own unique way.
 Because of this, I could work with the same shoulder impingement 5 times a day, but each treatment would be slightly different.
 All of this is to say that once you’re on my table I will genuinely engage with your body’s specific issues.

-So what will it look like when you’re in my office?
+"What will it look like when you’re in my office? "

 When you walk into my office I want to hear your story and understand first hand why you are in pain.
 I want to move through the issue with you (from the beginning) and hear what you have to say.
 Your story gets the gears turning in my head.
 I begin to formulate a rudimentary understanding of what may be happening and what we will work.
 I may recall protocols I received for the condition you are describing.
 These protocols, however, are limited and simply offer me a place to begin.